RuojinCai/ShapeGF/README.md

 |          | EMD x1e2 | 4.380 |  3.251 |

 #### Testing the pretrained generation model:
-Following commends can test the performance of the pre-trained models in point cloud generation task.
+The following commands test the performance of the pre-trained models in the point cloud generation task.
-The command should outputs the JSD, MMD-(CD/EMD), COV-(CD/EMD), and 1NN-(CD/EMD).
+The command outputs the JSD, MMD-(CD/EMD), COV-(CD/EMD), and 1NN-(CD/EMD).

 ```bash
 # Usage: